-This post has now been updated (24/9/2020).
-It still does not give the complete picture.
+This post has now been updated (29/10/2020).
+Even though the total value now exceeds £1 billion, it still does not give the complete picture.

 The Good Law Project recently identified a number of ‘curious’ procurement transactions involving large amounts of taxpayers’ money being transferred to businesses with no apparently relevant qualifications for providing personal protective equipment (PPE).